-Connect to the sampler by plugging the communications cable from the communications bulkhead on the end cap to a computer RS-232 serial port.

-For a computer without a built-in RS-232 serial port, locate the USB to RS-232 adapter included in the sampler toolkit.
-Using the USB to RS-232 adapter, plug in the USB port, wait for the drivers to install, and then check the computer's Device Manager for the new USB Serial Port.
+Connect to the instrument by plugging the communications cable from the communications bulkhead on the end cap to a computer RS-232 serial port (the toolkit includes a USB to RS-232 adapter for computers without the built-in RS-232 port).
+Plug the adapter into the USB port, wait for the drivers to install, and then check the computer's Device Manager for the new USB Serial Port.
 Windows typically downloads and installs the necessary drivers automatically when the USB to RS-232 adapter is plugged into a USB port.

-Figure 2.2-1: Communications Cable
+Figure 4-1: Communications Cable